Prediction of Dynamical time Series Using Kernel Based Regression and Smooth Splines

 \section{Discussion}

-In many practical prediction problems, the signals are not necessarily stationary.
-Algorithms for non-stationary prediction, such as the Henderson predictor or the LOESS predictor, can be cast in an RKHS framework \cite{Bianconcini2006,DagumBianconcini2008}.
-However, recurrences which are the basis of the convergence theorem in our setting do not exist and cannot be assumed.
+For the prediction of dynamical time series, we have shown that flows are quite different from maps.
+In the case of flows, the time series can be denoised by relying solely on the smoothness of the underlying flow.
+The predictor can be derived by applying kernel-based regression to the denoised signal.
+The resulting predictor converges to the exact predictor under conditions described by Theorem \ref{thm:convergence-theorem-main}.

-The setting of this paper is tied to prediction of dynamical time series.
-Parameter estimation of dynamical time series is a related problem \cite{McGoffMukherjeePillai2015,McGoffNobel2016}.
-As in the case of prediction, much of the analysis in parameter estimation is for maps as opposed to flow and with hyperbolicity assumptions that imply rapid mixing.
-If the dynamical time series is noisy and generated by a flow, spline smoothing may prove advantageous in the context of parameter estimation as well.
+As far as dynamical time series are concerned, the parameter estimation problem \cite{McGoffMukherjeePillai2015,McGoffNobel2016} is complementary to prediction.
+Much of the existing theory is for maps and with the assumption of rapid mixing.
+For flows, smooth splines or a similar technique may prove an effective method to denoise in the context of parameter estimation as well.

-The convergence theorem proved here is not uniform.
+The convergence theorem given here does not give rates and is not uniform.